One-Nexus/Synergy-Sass-Importer/README.md

 });
 ```

-The theme (provided it has been imported into your Sass) will automatically be passed to the function which will be evaluated, and the returned object will be converted to a Sass map.
+The theme (provided it has been correctly imported into your Sass) will automatically be passed to the function which will be evaluated, and the returned object will be converted to a Sass map.

 ###### components/myComponent/styles.scss